ginavong/2024_LightFitR_MethodsPaper/README.md

     - regime_design: Scripts which design light regimes.
 Outputs to `data/regimes`.
 - renv: files for the `renv` package to run

+## File naming

+Scripts & .Rda files: `x.y_description_of_contents` where x=figure it corresponds to; y=step in the sequence of generating the figure. e.g. `4.2_etc` is the second script for fig4.
+If the dataframe is needed for multiple figures (e.g. calibration), it will not follow this scheme.

+All measurements to include date it was taken on, in format `yyyymmdd`

 # Style guide

 | LED   | colour                           | HEX               |